chrisclark/blog/content/how-to-negotiate-and-buy-expensive-software-pt-2.md

 - What's your budget?
 - What would actually cause you to walk away?

 If you are negotiating just to make sure no dollars are left on the table, it'll be an unpleasant and meaningless process.
-You can get results that way, but I'd rather sign something that I know works for me and gets everyeone excited about the partnership.
+You can get results that way, but I'd rather sign something that I know works for me and gets everyone excited about the partnership.
 If I know what I need and I get it, I have no reason to stress about whether or not the vendor is making money.

 2. Know your levers